By Expert Contributor Katie Kovaleski

 The biggest plus to me are the research implications for this device.
 Chris Bruce is excited about the potential and noted “I think as this gets more prevalent that we are going to have a lot of new insights that we’ve never had before because quite frankly, there just is not a lot of sensory data about children from early on…As this data grows I think we are going to learn a lot of interesting things especially around sleep…hopefully derive some actually new insights about how to better raise our kids.”
 (Higginbotham, 2013).

 Personally speaking, any device that could alert me if my baby stops breathing is a winner in my book.
 There could be implications for the research on SIDS that are enormous.
 Devices like these compile and store data that can be sent back to researchers.
 As with a lot of scientific studies and breakthroughs- “people started tracking data to sort of analyze a specific problem and in doing so what they surfaced were a lot of these other insights that they had no idea were there.”
 (Higginbotham, 2013) The sky is the limit as far as what the data could be used for and what types of baby related issues and topics could come to light.

 In the end…

 As with most things in life, the simplest answer is typically the best one.
 My answer?
 Balance is the key.
-Find the balance by incorporating technology into parenting, not by turning parenting into a technology.
+Find the balance by incorporating technology and equipment into parenting, not by turning parenting into a technology.